Updated on August 17, 2022 by Sarina Tariq

 Then finally the fabric is rinsed and cleaned and the batik fabric is completed.

 Read more on Batik on wikipedia here.
+Or the batikguild website.
 You can find interesting batik pictures in this pinterest board here.
 Here is a nice website to read more on batik.
 A lot of pictures in this instagram profile of batik artist @widianti_lian